Wirbainoua/alx-low_level_programming/0x01-variables_if_else_while/README.md

- Complete the source code in order to print the last digit of the number stored in the variable Write a program that prints the alphabet in lowercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+ Complete the source code in order to print the last digit of the number stored in the variable Write a program that prints the alphabet in lowercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line